flsinternationaldev/fls-international/src/netlify-content/pages/dynamic/locations/boston-commons.md

   ### International Guest House

   Located in Boston's historic Back Bay, just a few blocks from FLS, the International Guest House (IGH) offers shared accommodation with private bathrooms.
-The is located near many of Boston's unique attractions, including Boston Common park, Newbury Street shopping, and the Boston Public Library.
+The IGH is located near many of Boston's unique attractions, including Boston Common park, Newbury Street shopping, and the Boston Public Library.
 The dining room provides a daily buffet-style breakfast and dinner.
 Other common areas include a study room, TV room, and social room.

   ## Area Profile